andreybavt/Hobo-Sapiens/README.md

 # ApartFacile
-## is a bot that monitores Parisian real estate agencies and send notifications about new flats to Telegram
+## This is a bot that monitores Parisian real estate agencies and send notifications about new flats to Telegram

 ## Prerequisite
 - Python 3 (optionally a separate virtual environment)